Step by step

 - If analytics is missing or disabled, check feature access, course archive state, credit balance, and LMS connection state before escalating.

-- If the issue affects the whole school workflow, escalate through the institution admin center or Support & Settings instead of retrying the grading steps.
+- If the issue affects the whole school workflow, escalate through the institution admin center or Support & settings instead of retrying the grading steps.

 You should see